Johan-torfs/plg-platformer/README.md

 - The player has only one double jump
 - The double jump gets reset when the player lands on the ground
 - Moved victory point to create a bit more challenge

+### Double jump crystals
+- Added a different color token that gives the player another double jump
+- Added (hidden) areas that require double jump

+## Todo
+- Make player change color when a double jump is available
+- Add a counter for the tokens (for the collectivists)